 The Michigan State University Alumni Memorial Chapel seats 190 people.
 Accommodating all faiths, each ceremony is treated with the same care and reverence.
 This commitment to excellence has made countless weddings at the chapel unique.
-To schedule use of the Michigan State University Alumni Memorial Chapel, contact the Michigan State University Union Sales Departments, 1-517-355-3464.
+To schedule use of the Michigan State University Alumni Memorial Chapel, contact the Michigan State University Hospitality Sales office at 1-517-432-3086.